capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * All user data must be stored in MongoDB.
 * Chosen background from the quest form must display during the ongoing quest.
 * User(s) should be able to move on to the next question after they submit a "valid" answer.
-* GPT's grading feedback should viewable by all users during ongoing quest.
+* GPT's grading feedback should be viewable by all users during ongoing quest.
 * GPT should not accept an irrelavant answer (such as blank answer, answer irrelavant to the question, answers that try to cheat)